 I understand why Fast Company decided to launch Fast Company TV.
 I understand why they hired Robert Scoble to be a part of it.
 Scoble is the Managing Director of Fast Company TV.
 I honestly believe he’s too busy following the web to focus on “managing” the important things.
 For example, when Shel approached Scoble to do videos, why would Scoble pick Shel over an experienced person in video?
 Budget?
 Friendship?
 It does not matter, the blunt truth: Shel isn’t ready for video and as Managing Director (and friend) Scoble should have gracefully told Shel that and either nixed the idea or trained him.

 Scoble doesn’t have the Manager mentality, which requires the very basic principle of thinking before reacting.
-Scoble and I had this discussion almost three years ago, and he hasn’t changed.
+Scoble and I had this discussion almost three years ago (the link to our discussion on radio.weblogs.com is no longer online), and he hasn’t changed.
 Why would Fast Company place someone in a managerial position (without strict supervision) when it is not their strength?
 Managing is not Scoble’s strength and this is being proved by:

 - The drama is still going on.